 Going into more detail.

-1. Revenue – You will be advertising by a brand or product line on Adwords.
-You need to know your total revenue from these products.
+1. Revenue – You will be advertising by a brand or product line on Ads.
+You need to know your average revenue per sale from these products.

 Bolting all of this together into a simple example.